 Human takeover is one of the key aspects of bot implementation into your business processes.
 Hence, it’s to manage the transfer as smoothly as possible.

 - Businesses that want to learn how to manage chatbot-human handoff as frictionlessly as possible

 - Agencies and freelancers who want to learn how to objectively and strategically advise their clients on the chatbot-human balance in their chatbot strategy

 - Landbot users wanting to gain deeper insight into human takeover management within the builder

 What is the article about?

-Using a chatbot for automation allows you to cater to a greater number of leads and customers more efficiently and in a personalized way, 24/7.
+Using a chatbot for conversational marketing and automation allows you to cater to a greater number of leads and customers more efficiently and in a personalized way, 24/7.
 Bots help businesses reduce waiting times and reduce costs by taking care of routine tasks and questions.

 Despite all the good work, there are key scenarios in which transferring the conversation to a human agent is essential or extremely advantageous.
 There are times you need that human touch to reach the best possible outcome.

 Below are 5 pivotal scenarios when you should consider implementing chatbot to human handoff: